kyma-project/telemetry-manager/docs/user/integration/sap-cloud-logging/README.md

 ## Ship Distributed Traces to SAP Cloud Logging

 The Telemetry module supports ingesting [distributed traces](./../../03-traces.md) from applications and the Istio service mesh to the OTLP endpoint of the SAP Cloud Logging service instance.
-To enable shipping traces to the SAP Cloud Logging service instance, follow the this procedure:
+To enable shipping traces to the SAP Cloud Logging service instance, follow this procedure:

 1. Deploy the Istio Telemetry resource: